Human Rights Council marks 20 years of dialogue and commitment to equality

 Acknowledging dizzying geopolitical uncertainty marked by conflict and war in Gaza, Myanmar, Ukraine, Sudan and beyond, Secretary-General António Guterres urged the Council’s Members to hold the line on human rights, which he warned were under a “full-scale attack…often led by those who hold the greatest power”.

-Echoing those concerns, President of the UN General Assembly Annalena Baerbock appealed for “a clear commitment from every Member State that the abduction of Ukrainian children is a war crime” – a reference to the youngsters separated from their families since 2014 – when Moscow annexed Crimea – including those transferred within occupied Ukrainian territory and those deported to Russia.
+The General Assembly President also appealed for “a clear commitment from every Member State that the abduction of Ukrainian children is a war crime”, a reference to the youngsters separated from their families since 2014 – when Moscow annexed Crimea – including those transferred within occupied Ukrainian territory and those deported to Russia.

-Turning to the occupied West Bank where Israeli settler expansion is accelerating, Mr. Guterres warned that the two-State solution was being “stripped away in broad daylight.
+On the occupied West Bank where Israeli settler expansion is accelerating, Mr. Guterres warned that the two-State solution was being “stripped away in broad daylight.
 The international community cannot allow it to happen.”

-Amid multiplying conflicts where aggressors continue to act with impunity, Mr. Guterres maintained that this was because governments continued to ignore fundamental human rights enshrined in international law, at a time when needs are “exploding” and funding is collapsing.
+And amid multiplying conflicts where aggressors continue to act with impunity, Mr. Guterres maintained that this was because governments continued to ignore fundamental human rights enshrined in international law, at a time when needs are “exploding” and funding is collapsing.

 “We are living in a world where mass suffering is excused away, where humans are used as bargaining chips, where international law is treated as a mere inconvenience,” he insisted.

-In his last speech to the Council as UN Secretary-General before his second term ends on 31 December, Mr. Guterres reiterated his long-held concerns about the drivers of insecurity and inequality which had left migrants “harassed, arrested and expelled”, refugees scapegoated and LGBTIQ+ communities vilified.
+In his last speech to the Council as UN Secretary-General before his second five-year term ends on 31 December, Mr. Guterres reiterated his long-held concerns about the drivers of insecurity and inequality which had left migrants “harassed, arrested and expelled”, refugees scapegoated and LGBTIQ+ communities vilified.

 Human Rights Council – António Guterres, Annalena Baerbock